 For a more in-depth look at Luminar AI read my blog here: Luminar AI

-Try a 7 day free trial of Luminar AI using this link, and there is a 40% discount on the price until July 22nd 2021 with this referral link:
+Try a 7 day free trial of Luminar AI with this referral link:

 For a more in-depth blog about Topaz programs read my blog here: Topaz Suite

 You can buy each program in the Topaz suite individually or as a bundle.
-You can get a free trial, but you will not be able to save an image without their watermark using the free trial.
-Referral link:
+You can get a free trial, but you will not be able to save an image without their watermark using the free trial version.
+There is an April 2023 offer for Topaz AI suite.